What Is Lead Management? Definition, Process and Best Practices

 Is the lead actively in-market and ready to buy?

-Firmographic and Demographic Scoring
+Firmographic and demographic scoring

 Firmographic and demographic scoring evaluates leads based on company attributes and contact attributes.
 This determines whether a lead fits your ideal customer profile.